elemaudio/docs/docs/guides/Native_Integrations.md

 Apply graph rendering instructions.

-Depending on the message passing interface you decide, you may need to write your own serialization/deserialization step to the `elem::js::Value` type.
+Depending on the message passing interface you select, you may need to write your own serialization/deserialization step to the `elem::js::Value` type.
 There is a provided `elem::js::parseJSON(std::string const& serialized)` utility for just this purpose if JSON suits your needs.